During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

 So, we did what any true foodies would do—we asked locals, followed the smells, and wandered down side streets far from the crowds.

-Each bite was a discovery, perfectly curated by local experts.
-We especially loved the Morning Foodie Walk in the Prati neighbourhood, which included a stop at the bustling Trionfale Market—an authentic slice of Roman daily life.
+We especially loved the Morning Foodie Walk in the Prati neighbourhood, with a visit to the lively Trionfale Market—a real taste of everyday Roman life.

-Just as unforgettable was the Evening Food Tour through the Jewish Ghetto and Campo de' Fiori, where we savored rich culinary traditions and centuries-old flavours.
-These tours took us straight to the heart of Rome’s food scene—no planning, just pure enjoyment.
+Just as memorable was the Evening Food Tour through the Jewish Ghetto and Campo de' Fiori, where we experienced rich culinary traditions and age-old flavors.

 If you’re visiting the Vatican, skip the tourist traps and try these local favourites: